An engaging corporate culture is vital to helping any company thrive.

 Here are some thoughts about how to make that happen in your workplace.

-Be mindful.
 When your team is working from home, consider that they also have to manage the everyday responsibilities that come with it (like family schedules and childcare).
-So, be flexible with scheduling team calls; and always keep time zones in mind.
+So, be flexible with scheduling team calls and always keep time zones in mind.
 Once you determine how and when each individual works, respect their working hours.

-Go with video.
 If you haven’t already made the shift to Zoom meetings, embrace video conferencing.
 Not only is it a smart tool for efficiently connecting a remote workforce, it promotes team camaraderie and engages participants.
-Our brains prefer to see things rather than just hear them: we process visuals 60,000 times faster than words alone.
+Our brains prefer to see things rather than just hear them.
+We process visuals 60,000 times faster than words alone.
 This is why video meetings are more engaging than conference calls.
 Your team will feel more connected with that face-to-face interaction.

-And be sure to use your resources: At Shamrock, we’ve reached out to our suppliers over the past few months and they’ve been happy to provide new product webinars and virtual demonstrations for our team.
-It’s been a great way to keep our employees up to date on new product and technology innovations—and the resulting experience and knowledge is mutually beneficial for our supplier partners.
+And be sure to use your resources.
+At Shamrock, we’ve reached out to our suppliers over the past few months and they’ve been happy to provide new product webinars and virtual demonstrations for our team.
+It’s been a great way to keep our employees up to date on new product and technology innovations.
+Plus, the resulting experience and knowledge is mutually beneficial for our supplier partners.

-Maintain traditions.
 Shamrock’s Culture Club distributes scratch-off lottery tickets to team members every month.
-Since we’ve been on work-from-home orders, we’ve continued with that program: Tickets are mailed to each employee at home and we now look forward to our monthly “scratch-off” video call.
-We’ve done the same with our employee appreciation program, pivoting to create virtual team recognition events, milestone celebrations, and more—an effort that has helped our team feel more connected, even though we’re apart.
+Since we’ve been on work-from-home orders, we’ve continued with that program.
+Tickets are mailed to each employee at home and we now look forward to our monthly “scratch-off” video call.
+We’ve done the same with our employee appreciation program.
+We pivoted to create virtual team recognition events, milestone celebrations, and more—an effort that has helped our team feel more connected, even though we’re apart.

 - Intentionally make time at the start of video chats for small talk